You are currently viewing Skilled Worker Visa 2024

 • your job changes to a different occupation code, and you’re not in a graduate training programme

-• you leave a job that’s on the shortage occupation list for a job that is not on the list
+• you leave a job that’s on the immigration salary list for a job that is not on the list

-You do not need to apply again if you stay in the same job, but your job is taken off the shortage occupation list.
+You do not need to apply again if you stay in the same job, but your job is taken off the immigration salary list.

 If you’ll be doing a different job for your current employer, you only need to apply to update your visa if your new job is in a different occupation code.